xsantanax/one-news/README.md

 ### More

-This architecture combines frontend and backend technologies effectively, incorporates testing, deployment, and security practices, and focuses on scalability and maintainability, making it well-suited for developing modern web applications.
+This architecture combines frontend and backend technologies effectively, incorporating testing, deployment, and security practices, and focuses on robustness, security, scalability, maintainability, and performance, making it well-suited for developing modern web applications.

 The frontend architecture can easily be upgraded to a microfrontend structure as business scales.